 - Your first signs of COVID-19 infection started 10 days ago or less.

-- You’re at least 18 years old and at risk of a severe COVID-19 infection that could put you in the hospital, because:
+- You’re at least 18 years old and at risk of a severe COVID-19 infection that could put you in the hospital because:

-- You're 55 or older with heart or lung disease.
+- have heart or lung disease.